babbarutkarsh/babbarutkarsh/README.md

 ### Electronics and Computer Engineering Senior at Thapar University, Patiala

-- 🌱 I’m currently exploring deep learning techniques
+- 🌱 I’m currently exploring blockchain
 - 👯 I’m looking to collaborate with other geeks and create awesome stuff
 - 🥅 2022 Goals: Build web3.0
 - ⚡ Fun fact: I love to paint and sing